American Bresse Breed Club

 - Marketing strategies, systems, and tools

-Here are the anticipated next steps for creating the American Bresse Breed Club, not necessarily in order:
+Now that the official American Bresse Breed Club website has been established, here are the anticipated next steps for creating the American Bresse Breed Club, not necessarily in order:

 - Establish the structure for a breed club.
 Delineate and fill available club positions, such as secretary, treasurer, president, a cabinet of regional directors, VP of shows, VP of marketing/education and other roles as appropriate.
 Most of these roles are expected to be selected through member voting or by appointment.